mo6709/credit_cards_managment/README.md

 ## Development

 Clone this repo.
-After checking out the repo, run `bundle` to install dependencies.
-Then, run `rails server` to run the application locally.
+After checking out the repo, run `bundle` to install dependencies then, run `rails server` to run the application locally.

 ## Contributing